CANADIAN MENTAL HEALTH AMBASSADOR, AUTHOR & PRESENTER

-In 2013, Chris released his poignant memoir Two Sides To The Story: Living A Lie.
-The book has sold approximately 2,800 copies and is a source of hope to supporters and those suffering from mental health problems and mental illness.
-His illustrated picture book of empathy, compassion, and acceptance on the homeless and mental illness, Sally, was released in 2015.
-His latest, Reflections From Another Side, an anthology on mental illness, will be released in December of 2017.
+In 2013, Chris released his poignant memoir .
+This book has now sold approximately 4000 copies and is a source of hope and inspiration for sufferers and supporters.
+His illustrated picture book of empathy, compassion, and acceptance on the homeless and mental illness, , was released in 2015.
+His latest, , an anthology on mental illness, will be released in the fall of 2018.
 All three books are published with Chipmunka Publishing in the UK.

-As a mental illness survivor, Chris Nihmey promotes the need to end stigma and discrimination.
-Through writing and speaking, he aims to further educate society on mental illness and mental wellness, and the dangerous effects that stigma has on both sufferers and their families.
+As a mental illness survivor, Chris speaks about and highlights the necessity of ending stigma and discrimination.
+Through writing and speaking, he aims to further educate society on mental illness and wellness, and the dangerous effects that stigma has on both sufferers and their families.
 Fighting stigma also depends on you.
 We are all in the fight to increase acceptance and compassion in our hearts.
-Speak up and encourage sufferers to step into the light and share their stories.
+Speak up and encourage sufferers to step into the light "early" in their battles and share their stories.
 That's when hope builds.
 That's when healing begins.
-Healing does happen.
+It does happen.
+Chris has proven this.